Tag Archives: Syn Publishing

 my review

 I’m struggling to write this review.
 There really wasn’t anything wrong with the book.
-But I finished it last night and I’m sitting here, at 8:40 the next morning, trying to remember anything of significance to mention.
+But I finished it last night, and I’m sitting here at 8:40 the next morning, trying to remember anything of significance to mention.
 The whole thing just made that little impression.

 I did like Maia and the world was littered with interesting characters…or maybe caricatures.
 But the whole thing was super simplified.
 You have what appeared to be a fairly advanced governing and/or policing organization in the supernatural world.
-Which means I had a hard time imagining the witches Maia faced would really be able to do as the did without some blood and fire audio photointervention.
+Which means I had a hard time imagining the witches Maia faced would really be able to do as they did without some blood and fire audio photointervention.
 Several convenient plot devices occurred to tie things together.
 And everyone singing Kumbaya and coming to the defense and assistance of Maia felt super contrived.

-All in all, I think this was a middle of the road read for me.
+All in all, I think this was a middle-of-the-road read for me.
 I’d continue the series, but I’m not in any hurry about it.

 Other Reviews: